kaihoffman/learn-guide-hasura/README.md

 psql -U $user -h postgresql postgresdb
 ```

-Please note that the `$user` in the above example is given to us us by the Civo UI to connect to the postgres instance so you will need to substitute the generated value for the $user.
+Please note that the `$user` in the above example is given to us by the Civo UI.
+You will need to substitute the generated value for the $user.
 This will ask us for a password which is given in the UI as well.
-Once connected to Postgres we run these commands to create a user for hasura and our db also.
+Once connected to Postgres we run these commands to create a user for hasura in our database as well.
 That user will be given `SUPERUSER` permissions in this way so you can create the schemas that you need within our database:

 ```sql
 CREATE DATABASE todo;